14 Top-Rated Temples in Thailand

 Wat Mahathat might not be the largest temple in Ayutthaya, but the impressive ubosot (ordination hall) and main viharn (the living quarters) are still stunning.
 Although the central prang (tower-like spire) collapsed a long time ago and only the base remains, the temple complex is still a stunning group of temples that attracts many visitors.

-One of the temple's main attractions is the stone head of a Buddha locked in a tree's roots.
+One of the temple's attractions is the stone head of a Buddha locked in the twisted tangle of a tree's roots.

 10. Wat Saket, Bangkok